sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

   - Theorems proved in DMIA but not in mcs are also skipped.
 ### solution
 - As [this](https://github.com/ossu/computer-science/issues/1090#issuecomment-1282535965) says, the problem may be easy although some are not.
 But most of them give one detailed hint sequence.
+### Comparison with DMIA
+- Although it skips some complex proofs like that for Kuratowski’s Theorem, it shows more infos about why we use some definitions or theorems, e.g. confidence (not said in DMIA) vs probability.
 ## diff between 2017 and mcs 2018
 ```bash
 $ summary=0;id2c "./compare_bmk.awk -v summary=$summary mcs.bmk" "./compare_bmk.awk -v summary=$summary mcs_2018.bmk" | less_n